peteroupc/peteroupc.github.io/colorgen.md

 - color maps, and
 - how to find the dominant colors of an image.

-The following are out of the scope of this document:
+In general, topics that are specific to a programming language or application-programming interface are out of the scope of this document.
+Moreover, the following topics are beyond this page's scope:

 - Procedures to change or set the color used&mdash;
     - in text, foregrounds, or backgrounds of user interface elements (such as buttons, text boxes, and windows),
-    - in text and backgrounds of documents (such as HTML documents), or
+    - in text or backgrounds of documents (such as HTML documents), or
     - when generating graphics (such as plots and charts),

    are beyond the scope of this document because they generally vary depending on the specific application programming interface, document format, or plotting or charting technology.
-- Determining which colors are used, or used by default, in user interface elements.
+- Determining which colors are used, or used by default, in user interface elements or documents.
 - Color pickers, including how to choose colors with them.
-- Retrieving pixel or palette colors from images or screenshots (besides finding dominant colors).
+- Specifics on retrieving colors (including pixel and palette colors) from images or screenshots (besides finding dominant colors).
 - Setting colors (including pixel colors) on images.
 - Colorization of command line outputs (or terminal or shell outputs) beyond describing the ANSI color codes.